 (12) If a defence to proceedings under this Act involves an allegation that a contravention was due to reliance on information supplied by another person or to the act or default of another person, the accused is not, without leave of the court, entitled to rely on that defence unless the accused has, not later than 7 days before the day on which the hearing of the proceeding commences, served on the person by whom the proceeding was instituted a notice in writing giving such information that would identify or assist in the identification of the other person as was then in the accused’s possession.

-[Section 68 amended by No. 84 of 2004 s.
+[Section 68 amended: No. 84 of 2004 s.
 82.]

 69. Injunctions etc.